mcampora/calc/README.md

 > calc++ examples.txt     % to run the example and evaluate the content of a file

 Supports:
+- simple language to check expressions and print a symbol and error code in case they are not verified
+- expressions
-- variables (usage of predefined strings)
+	- can access variables (usage of predefined string values)
-- function calls (used of predefined functions accepting one integer parameter)
+	- simple string comparisons with string literals or variables
 	- boolean operators with integer expressions
+	- function calls (usage of predefined functions accepting one integer parameter)

+Todo
-- boolean operators with string literals or variables
+- remove double quotes from string literals
+- support predefined functions with variable argument list